-A student who plans to drop all classes during a semester should engage their advisors to initiate the Total Withdrawal process.
-A Total Withdrawal must be completed, even if the student plans to return the following semester.
+A student who plans to drop all classes after the add/drop deadline set forth in the Academic Calendar must engage their advisors to initiate the Total Withdrawal process.
+A Total Withdrawal must be completed, even if the student plans to return the following term.
 A series of forms must be completed and signed by various University officials before the Total Withdrawal process is completed.
-The Total Withdrawal form is available at https://www.howard.edu/policy/academic/withdrawal.htm
+The Total Withdrawal Procedure is available at https://catalogue.howard.edu/total-withdrawal-procedure